-The director has not received any compensation for the time he has devoted to Standard.
-Nevertheless, Standard does give recognition to the time spent by accruing as an expense each month a charge of \$200 per month as management fees with an offsetting credit to Capital in excess of par value.
+The directors have not received any compensation for the time they have devoted to Standard.
+Nevertheless, Standard does give recognition to the time spent by accruing as an expense each month a charge of \$200 per month as management fees with an offsetting credit to Capital in Excess of Par Value.
 The amount so accrued with not be pay in either cash or shares to the director in the future.